Clewsy/temp0/README.md

 # temp0
-A temperature/humidity sensor that provides live readings on an oled display and also on a web page served over WiFi.
+A temperature/humidity sensor that provides live readings over WiFi and via an oled display.
-Temperature and humidity readouts are displayed directly on an OLED screen.
 The device connects to a local network over WiFi and serves the following:
 - Pretty html page at root:
 	- http://temp0